 Jeff has not lost touch with his roots as a lawyer for disadvantaged legal aid clients or with his experiences as a judicial law clerk.
 Drawing on that background, Jeff brings compassion and objectivity to each client, producing outstanding and efficient results for a diverse clientele.
-Jeff’s litigation experience also makes him an adept general corporate and transactional lawyer for several hundred small businesses and professional practices.
+Jeff’s litigation experience representing plaintiffs and defendants in a wide array of civil cases also makes him well-suited to serve as a neutral for mediations and arbitrations.

 Jeff is ranked by the publications Best Lawyers in America and Oregon Super Lawyers as a top Portland attorney in commercial litigation and labor and employment law.
 He is also recognized by Benchmark Litigation Plaintiff's edition as a Litigation Star.